md-hassan/md-hassan/README.md

-Hi, I am a fourth-year undergrad at the Indian Institute of Technology Gandhinagar, pursuing Dual Majors in Computer Science and Electrical Engineering.
+Hi, I am a final-year undergrad at the Indian Institute of Technology Gandhinagar, pursuing Dual Majors in Computer Science and Electrical Engineering.

 I'm interested in Deep Learning & Computer Vision.